Samuel Hitchcock: Education and career

 Born on March 23, 1755, in Brimfield, Province of Massachusetts Bay, British America, Hitchcock graduated from Harvard University in 1777.
 He read law with Jedediah Foster in West Brookfield, Massachusetts, attained admission to the bar, and practiced in Worcester, Massachusetts.
 He moved to Manchester, Republic of Vermont in 1784.

 Hitchcock continued private practice in Burlington, Republic of Vermont from 1786 to 1787.
 He was state's attorney for Chittenden County, Republic of Vermont from 1787 to 1790.
 He was the 1st Attorney General of Vermont (Republic of Vermont until March 4, 1791, State of Vermont, United States on and from that date) from 1790 to 1793.
 He was a member of the Vermont House of Representatives (under the Republic of Vermont and State of Vermont) from 1789 to 1793.
 Hitchcock also served as a Justice of the Peace and heard cases in Burlington.

-In 1791, Hitchcock was a delegate to the Vermont convention which ratified the United States Constitution and enabled Vermont to join the Union as the 14th state.
+In 1791, Hitchcock was a delegate to the Vermont convention which ratified the United States Constitution and enabled Vermont to join the Union as the 14th state, and was an unsuccessful candidate for its 1st congressional district.
 Hitchcock drafted the charter for the University of Vermont, was an original member of its board of trustees, and was the longtime secretary of the board.
 In 1792, he was one of Vermont's presidential electors, casting his ballots for Washington for President and Adams for Vice President.
+He again ran for the 1st congressional district in 1796 as the Federalists' final candidate, but lost to Matthew Lyon after three ballots.